Not one, but two long holiday weekends are just around the corner – perfect for booking in a family getaway to Rotorua!

 Rotorua is the perfect playground for kids and kids at heart, so put your adventure pants on and head to Velocity Valley, Off Road NZ or Adventure Playground.
 All three have multiple activities to get the blood pumping and the laughter flowing.
 The fun can include Freefall Xtreme, jet boat rides, 4WD self-drives (pictured above at Adventure Playground), clay bird shooting, and the only place in the country where you can race karts imported from France on the same track as the professional racers.

 You can feed hungry tummies up here at Market Kitchen Café where you’ll find everything from gourmet pies, to pizza, fish and chips, deli selections, ice cream and more.
 A barista is on hand too if you need a caffeine fix to keep up with the kids.

-From Skyline, head to your 2.15pm pre-booked Tarawera & Lakes Eco-Tour with Rotorua Duck Tours (above) for the chance to see our beautiful region from a unique perspective – aboard an amphibious WWII vehicle!
+From Skyline, head to your 3.30pm pre-booked Tarawera & Lakes Eco-Tour with Rotorua Duck Tours (pictured above) for the chance to see our beautiful region from a unique perspective – aboard an amphibious WWII vehicle!
 Duck Tours’ guides keep everyone laughing while exploring some of the spectacular lake scenery and sharing our rich history.
-This two-hour tour on the back of a duck is a must-do.
+This two-hour tour on the back of a "duck" is a must-do.

-Soon, the winter sun will start setting, providing the perfect time to head to the award-winning eco-tour, Redwoods Treewalk (shown at top).
-Starting this experience at dusk means you get a great perspective of the forest around and below you.
+After dinner, head to the award-winning eco-tour, Redwoods Treewalk (shown at top).
+Starting this experience at dusk means you get great views of the forest around and below you.
 As the sun sets, the fairy lights and oversized lanterns come to life and 28 suspended bridges gradually take you from 9 metres to 20 metres in height among the giant, evergreen Californian redwoods.

-Your next destination is Hell’s Gate (above) to warm up using Mother Nature’s amazing geothermal powers.
-Enjoy a mud bath, tn soak in the sulphur spa.
+Your next destination is Hell’s Gate (picutred above) to enjoy Mother Nature’s amazing geothermal powers.
+Wallow in a mud bath and a soak in the sulphur spa.
 Parents will appreciate the revitalising feeling after this soothing experience, while the kids will just have fun covering themselves in mud (good luck recognising them afterwards!).
 Take the dare and jump into the cold plunge pool afterwards.